-Trump grapples with public health and economic maelstrom

-The spread of the virus moved ever closer to President Donald Trump as close congressional confidants — including one who traveled on Air Force One with him Monday — moved to quarantine themselves after exposure to a person infected with the virus.
-This, as the White House said it was “conducting business as usual,” and Trump sought to project calm as the epidemic poses one of the greatest tests yet to his administration.

-Trump officials argued that they had the matter well in hand, and charged political opponents with rooting for an economic collapse.
-On Capitol Hill, at least five lawmakers were in self-quarantine as discussions were underway on how to address the virus outbreak and economic volatility and keep the government functioning.
+Trump wants payroll tax relief to calm virus-spooked markets

+Trump said he would hold a press conference Tuesday to outline the proposals, saying his administration and Congress would be “discussing a possible payroll tax cut or relief, substantial relief, very substantial relief, that’s big, that’s a big number.
+We’re also going to be talking about hourly wage earners getting help so that they can be in a position where they’re not going to ever miss a paycheck.”

+As Trump grappled with an epidemic whose consequences he has repeatedly played down, the White House asserted it was conducting “business as usual.”
+But the day’s business was anything but normal.
+Lawmakers pressed for details on how the Capitol could be made secure, handshakes on the Hill were discouraged and a Pentagon meeting was broken into sub-groups to minimize the number of people in the same room.

-Trump dove into shake hands with supporters Monday morning when arriving to headline a fundraiser in Longwood, Florida, that raised approximately $4 million for his reelection campaign and the Republican Party.
-He ignored shouted questions about the plunging stock market as he boarded Air Force One for the flight back to Washington.
+The president himself dove into handshakes with supporters earlier in the day, when arriving to headline a fundraiser in Longwood, Florida, that raised approximately $4 million for his reelection campaign and the Republican Party.

+On his flight back to Washington he was accompanied by Florida Rep. Matt Gaetz, who later went into a voluntary quarantine.
+He was one of several GOP lawmakers who were exposed to a person at last month’s Conservative Political Action Conference who tested positive for the virus.
+His office said he was “mid-flight” on Air Force One when CPAC informed his staff that he had been in contact with the attendee who had the virus.

+Vice President Mike Pence, who also spoke at CPAC, said he has not been tested for the virus.
+He said he did not know whether Trump had been tested.

-In Monday morning tweets, Trump lashed out at the steep market drop and news that large public gatherings were being called off because of the virus.
+In Monday morning tweets, Trump vented about the market drop and news that large public gatherings were being called off because of the virus.

 “At this moment there are 546 confirmed cases of CoronaVirus, with 22 deaths,” Trump tweeted, comparing it to seasonal influenza and the thousands of deaths that causes.
 “Think about that!”